 Are You Ready to Rumble?: Streetfights Take More Violent Turns

 This article is second in a series about how gang activity impacts the livability of streets.
 The issue is explored through the eyes and experiences of Fidel, a 19 year old Business Administration student who began running with crews in elementary school.
 The first part of his story can be found here, along with a link to the story he wrote about his decision to leave his crew.
+The final installment can be found here.

 “REALLY, OUR BEEF STARTED because of the letters.”